 10 Museums You Can Explore Virtually Around The World

-Tour some of the world’s best museums wherever you are, whenever it is, and in whatever you have on now.
+Thanks to the wonders of technology, your family can tour some of the world’s best museums wherever you are, and wearing whatever you have on now.
 Yes, even pajamas.

 Who can say they’ve toured the Louvre in their pajamas?
 How about exploring the Guggenheim without even leaving your couch?
-Now you can — and it won’t take a head-scratching magic trick to do it!
-The world’s most famous museums and galleries have opened their doors virtually — so you can explore ancient artifacts, renowned pieces of art, and more without even leaving your house.
+Now your family can — and it won’t take a head-scratching magic trick to do it!
+The world’s most famous museums and galleries have opened their doors virtually — so you and your kids can explore ancient artifacts, renowned pieces of art, and more without even leaving your house.
 Lap up some culture from Seoul to Mexico City; we promise it’s well worth the (virtual) trip!